EXCLUSIVE OFFER -10% OFFEDUCTION | CODE: LOVE

 28-05-2024

 Although it is beautiful and captivating, the Saint Benedict medal is not an ornamental object.
-Like the Miraculous Virgin Mary medal or the crucifix medal, this sacramental recognized by the Catholic Church is a powerful instrument of deliverance and deliverance.
-In this regard, it is also the most popular medal after the miraculous medal.
-And if you haven't acquired it yet, perhaps now is the time to do so.
-But first, let's discover the extraordinary advantages of this magnificent medal with unsuspected powers.
+Like the Miraculous Virgin Mary medal or the Crucifix medal, this sacramental recognized by the Catholic Church is a powerful instrument of deliverance and deliverance.
+In this regard, it is also the most popular medal after the Miraculous medal.
+And if you have not yet acquired it, it may be time to do so.
+But first, let's discover the extraordinary assets of this magnificent medal with unsuspected powers.

 The Saint Benedict medal: a jewel like no other

-The Saint Benedict medal is a Christian jewel very appreciated within the Catholic community.
-It is often found in the form of a pendant hung around the neck or on a rosary .
+The Saint Benedict medal is a very popular Christian jewel within the Catholic community.
+It is often found in the form of a pendant hanging around the neck or on a rosary.
 It is also sometimes found integrated into rings or bracelets.

-In any case, if it makes an excellent Christian jewel , it is above all a very effective object to counter the attacks of Satan and those of these legions.
+Anyway, if she does a great job christian jewel, it is above all a very effective object to counter the attacks of Satan and those of his legions.
 It therefore accompanies prayers of deliverance and exorcism.
-Moreover, you only need to take a look at the symbols engraved on its sides to understand that it is not a medal like any other.
+Moreover, it is enough to take a look at the symbols engraved on its faces to understand that it is not a medal like the others.

-Indeed, on the obverse as well as the reverse of the medal, we find so many letters, words, images and symbols that we find practically on no other sacramental of the Catholic Church.
-However, even if the inscriptions engraved there appear like hieroglyphs without any meaning, no words can describe all the protective power that this sacramental can release.
+Indeed, on both the obverse and reverse of the medal, there are so many letters, words, images and symbols that are found on practically no other sacramental of the Catholic Church.
+However, even if the inscriptions engraved on it appear as meaningless hieroglyphics, no words can describe all the protective power that this sacramental can give off.
 Mystery, you said?
 Might as well say it.

 Besides, didn't this medal remain mysterious for several decades?
-It was not until 1647 that a manuscript from 1415 was found which made it possible to decipher the symbols engraved on this medal.
+It was not until 1647 that a manuscript from 1415 was found that allowed the symbols engraved on this medal to be deciphered.
 The discovery of this manuscript was made in the Metten Abbey in Bavaria.
 But before going any further, who is Saint Benedict?

 Who is Saint Benedict?

 Considered the founder of Western monasticism, Saint Benedict of Nursia or Saint Benedict was a very exemplary Italian saint and monk who lived in the 6th century.
-He had a tremendous impact on Christianity and represents a true model of spiritual perfection, holiness and service to others.
-He is remembered for his deep love for God and his insatiable pursuit of holiness.
+He had a tremendous impact on Christianity and is a true model of spiritual perfection, holiness, and service to others.
+He is remembered for his deep love for God and his insatiable quest for holiness.

-Saint Benedict is best known for having performed extraordinary miracles and for having waged victorious struggles against evil.
-Proclaimed in October 1964, patron saint of all of Europe and celebrated on July 11 each year, he is at the origin of the order of Benedictine monks and the rule of Saint Blessed which governs monastic life.
+Saint Benedict is best known for performing extraordinary miracles and for waging victorious battles against evil.
+Proclaimed patron saint of the whole of Europe in October 1964 and celebrated on July 11 each year, he is at the origin of the order of Benedictine monks and the Rule of Saint Benedict which governs monastic life.
 It is therefore to him that the world owes the existence of monks within the church.

 Meaning of the symbols and images on the obverse of the Saint Benedict medal

-To the saint's right is a broken cup which, according to history, had been poisoned by rebellious monks, and which had broken when Saint Benedict made the sign of the cross into it as he drank from it.
-To his left, we see a crow about to fly away and holding in its beak a loaf of bread, also poisoned by the same rebel monks who had conspired to kill Saint Benedict.
-These two symbols recall the miracles of Saint Benedict.
+To the saint's right is a broken cup that, according to the story, had been poisoned by rebel monks, and which broke when St. Benedict made the sign of the cross on it as he drank it.
+To his left is a raven about to fly away, holding in its beak a loaf of bread, also poisoned by the same rebel monks who had conspired to kill St. Benedict.
+Both symbols recall the miracles of St. Benedict.

-On either side of the effigy of the saint is inscribed “Crux Sancti Patris Benedicti”, which means the cross of the Holy Father Benedict.
-On the edge of the face, we can read the inscription “May in our death, we be strengthened by his presence”.
-Under the feet of the saint, we find the words EX SM CASINO MDCCCLXX which means “From the sacred Monte Cassino, 1880”.
+On either side of the saint's effigy is inscribed "Crux Sancti Patris Benedicti", which means the cross of the Holy Father Benedict.
+Around the edge of the face is the inscription "May we be strengthened by his presence in our death".
+Under the saint's feet are the words EX SM CASINO MDCCCLXX which means "From the sacred Monte Cassino, 1880".

 Meaning of the symbols and images on the reverse of the Saint Benedict medal

-On the reverse of the medal, an imposing cross is displayed having respectively on each of its four sides the letters CSPB which are the initials of the inscription “Crux Sancti Patris Benedicti”.
+On the reverse of the medal, an imposing cross is displayed, having on each of its four sides the letters CSPB, which are the initials of the inscription "Crux Sancti Patris Benedicti".
 Inside the cross, we see two inscriptions, one engraved on the vertical beam of the cross and the other on the horizontal beam:

 • Horizontally, we read NDSMD (Non Dráco Sit Mihi Dux), which means “let the dragon not be my guide”;